learninglab-dev/ll-first-reactLab/walkthrough.md

 When our component runs we check the value of `state` and set `src` to the corresponding url.
 We'll also pass `setState` to image as a prop because we're going to need to call that function to change the state when someone clicks on the image.
 But that's getting a bit ahead.
 For now, let's open `Switch.js` and complete the code for our switch component.

 ### Finish the Switch
-As usual, we're going to start our component by importing React:
+:collision: As usual, we're going to start our component by importing React:
 ```js
 import React from 'react'
 ```
-We also need import `useState`.
+:collision: We also need import `useState`.
 It's in the core React library too:
 ```js
 import React, { useState } from 'react'
 ```
-Now we'll start to write our switch component and add in `useState`:
+:collision: Now we'll start to write our switch component and add in `useState`:
 ```js
 export default function Switch(props){
   const { img, gif }